*Lhotse 8516 climbing expedition Fixed Departures :

 For dinner, there is about the same set of dishes as for lunch.
 Also on birthdays, days of reaching the Top and national holidays, our chef will bake us a cake with cream.

-Meals and accommodation throughout the route are included in the tour price.
+Meals and accommodation throughout the route are included in the Lhotse climbing expedition cost (price).

-Alcohol is not included in the price, so if you plan to use it, then you need to take additional funds.
+Alcohol is not included in the Lhotse Climbing Expedition cost (price), so if you plan to use it, then you need to take additional funds.

 The entire group is accompanied by our mountain guides and us, the tour organizers, on the way to the Base Camp.